In-N-Out Burger: Popularity

 The restaurant has achieved popularity which has led to celebration by some when brought to new locations, and the opening of a new restaurant often becomes an event.
 When one opened in Scottsdale, Arizona, there was a four-hour wait for food, and news helicopters whirled above the parking lot.

 The chain's image has also made it popular in some unusual ways.
 For example, In-N-Out is still considered acceptable in some areas with strong opposition to corporate food restaurants, such as McDonald's.
-Anyone with a business interest in San Francisco's Fisherman's Wharf district said they opposed every other fast-food chain except In-N-Out because they wanted to maintain the flavor of family-owned, decades-old businesses in the area, with one saying locals would ordinarily "be up in arms about a fast-food operation coming to Fisherman's Wharf", but "this is different".
+Commercial leaders in San Francisco's Fisherman's Wharf district said they opposed every other fast-food chain except In-N-Out because they wanted to maintain the flavor of family-owned, decades-old businesses in the area, with one saying locals would ordinarily "be up in arms about a fast-food operation coming to Fisherman's Wharf," but "this is different."
 California native and Colorado Rockies player Jason Giambi would often visit In-N-Out Burger when on the West Coast with his former team, the New York Yankees.
-He said he tried to open an In-N-Out Burger restaurant in New York, but was unsuccessful.
+He said he tried to open an In-N-Out Burger restaurant in New York but was unsuccessful.